Answer:

 Generally, if a domestic LLC has:

-• Only one owner, the IRS will by default treat it as if it were a sole proprietorship (disregarded entity) unless the owner makes an election to have it treated as a corporation or an S corporation.
+• Only one owner, the IRS will by default treat it as if it were a sole proprietorship (disregarded entity) unless the owner makes an election to have it treated as a corporation.

 • Two or more owners, the IRS will by default treat it as a partnership unless the entity makes an election to have it treated as a corporation.
 Special rules exist for an LLC wholly owned by a married couple in a community property state, under which the LLC may be treated as a sole proprietorship (disregarded entity) notwithstanding that it has two owners.